What taxes do landlords pay?

 The expenses you are and aren’t allowed to claim for are complex and are covered in the next section.

-(*If these thresholds change, it’s likely to happen at a budget, so do check the government website for latest updates.)
+If they change, it’s likely to happen at a budget, so do check the government website for the latest updates.

 You may also have to pay National Insurance, but this can be quite a complex issue, so it’s best to speak to a professional to check your obligations.
-It’s worth noting that 'class 4' NI contributions paid on self-employed profits of between £12,570 and £50,270, is dropping from nine per cent to six per cent from 6 April 2024.
+'Class 4' NI contributions paid on self-employed profits of between £12,570 and £50,270, dropped from nine per cent to six per cent from 6 April 2024.

-In Scotland, the personal allowance is the same as in England and Wales, but the banding thereafter is more complex and was revised for 2023-24:
+In Scotland, the personal allowance is the same as in England and Wales, but the banding thereafter is more complex and has been revised for 2024/25:

 £12,571* - £14,732